Water Wolf Camera

 The video shows a fisherman casting the camera, retrieving it, and then a fish striking the lure.

-Do note the rig used is an unmodified line connector and a heavy lure is used.
+Note the rig used in the video is an unmodified line connector and a heavy lure is used.

 The modified line connector described in this article reduces line fouling when using lighter lures.
 Do check it out in the Modified Line Connector section below.